 The law generally provides greater flexibility to the Secretary of the Department of Health and Human Services in the timing of the implementation of the Merit-based Incentive Payment System (MIPS) under MACRA’s Quality Payment Program (QPP) without making fundamental changes to the underlying structure or direction of the law’s approach to physician payment reform.

-For example, the Bipartisan Budget Act of 2018 allows the HHS Secretary an additional two years to increase the weight of the MIPS Cost measure from 10% to 30% of the overall MIPS composite score.
-MACRA generally would have required clinicians’ performance under the Cost measure to account for 30% of the MIPS composite score by the 2019 performance year; the Bipartisan Budget Act gives the Secretary until the 2021 performance year to increase the weight of the Cost measure to 30% of the MIPS composite score.
+For example, the Bipartisan Budget Act of 2018 allows the HHS Secretary an additional three years to increase the weight of the MIPS Cost measure from 10% to 30% of the overall MIPS composite score.
+MACRA generally would have required clinicians’ performance under the Cost measure to account for 30% of the MIPS composite score by the 2019 performance year; the Bipartisan Budget Act gives the Secretary until the 2022 performance year to increase the weight of the Cost measure to 30% of the MIPS composite score.

-Similarly, the new law gives the HHS Secretary an additional two years of flexibility to set the MIPS threshold score at the mathematic mean of MIPS performance scores.
-Thus, the HHS Secretary will have the option of setting the MIPS threshold score at less than the mathematic mean of MIPS performance scores through performance year 2021.
+Similarly, the new law gives the HHS Secretary an additional three years of flexibility to set the MIPS threshold score at the mathematic mean of MIPS performance scores.
+Thus, the HHS Secretary will have the option of setting the MIPS threshold score at less than the mathematic mean of MIPS performance scores through performance year 2022.
 The MIPS threshold score is the score that CMS uses to determine which clinicians participating in MIPS will receive a negative, neutral or positive payment adjustment.
 For the 2017 and 2018 performance years, CMS has set the threshold score at 3 points and 15 points, respectively, in an effort to limit the application of negative payment adjustments while MACRA’s QPP is implemented.

 In addition, the new law modifies provisions of MACRA so that MIPS payment adjustments will apply only to services billed to Part B, thereby excluding payments for Part B drugs from MIPS payment adjustments.